Dumanga/medical-center-management-system/progress.md

 - Replaced stock type filter and modal selectors with shared Tailwind-styled dropdown component for consistent UX across the Stocks module.
 - Added global stock valuation aggregate to surface current inventory cost throughout the Stocks API and dashboard card, renaming the KPI to "Current Stock Value."
 - Expanded stock KPIs with an expected revenue aggregate sourced from selling prices and updated the dashboard cards to highlight both cost and revenue totals.
+- Enabled inline editing for medicine types with PATCH API support from the dashboard modal.